 |IP Codes||NEMA Codes|

 |IP55||NEMA 3, NEMA 3X, NEMA 3S, NEMA 3SX|

 |IP66||NEMA 4, NEMA 4X|

 STX Technology offers a wide range of Harsh Environment Industrial Touch Computers and Monitors with different levels of protection against liquids and dust.
-Designed and manufactured in New Zealand by STX Technology, these products are fully sealed and equipped with IP rated connectors.
+Designed and manufactured in New Zealand by STX Technology, these products are fully sealed and equipped with IP67 rated connectors.
 Most common ratings of Harsh Environment Computers are IP65, IP66, IP67 and IP68.
 IP69K has the highest level of protection.